-- Acupuncture is widely considered to be beneficial whether you are experiencing specific symptoms of ill health and want to get better or as a preventative measure for maintaining general health and wellbeing.
+- Acupuncture is widely considered beneficial whether you are experiencing specific symptoms of ill health and want to get better or as a preventative measure for maintaining general health and well-being.

-- The focus of acupuncture diagnosis and treatment is based on the unique person and looks at symptoms in relation to you and your lifestyle.
+- The focus of acupuncture diagnosis and treatment is based on the unique person and looks at symptoms concerning you and your lifestyle.

 How does Five Element Acupuncture work?

-When vital energy Qi (Vital energy) flows smoothly throughout the whole body, nourishing and supporting healthy function, we feel well and have good health.
-However, many causes both internal and external can prevent that from happening such as poor diet, repeated emotional patterns and stress, over exertion, trauma, to name just a few.
+When vital energy Qi (Vital energy) flows smoothly throughout the body, nourishing and supporting healthy function, we feel well and have good health.
+However, many internal and external causes can prevent that from happening, such as poor diet, repeated emotional patterns and stress, over-exertion, and trauma, to name just a few.

-The insertion of very fine, sterile needles into specific points along the meridian pathways, stimulates and regulates the flow of qi (vital energy).
-This in turn, clears blocked, weak, and imbalanced qi in the meridian channels and helps to re-establish the circulation of energy which nourishes and revitalises body functions, clears and calms the mind and emotions.
+Inserting very fine, sterile needles into specific points along the meridian pathways stimulates and regulates the flow of qi (vital energy).
+The treatment clears blocked, weak, and imbalanced qi in the meridian channels.
+It helps to re-establish the circulation of energy, nourishing and revitalising body functions, and calming the mind and emotions.

-- Health is seen as a positive natural function of adaption, whereby the body/mind is able respond to challenge and to uphold overall health and equilibrium, be resistant to disease and come back to a state of health quickly.
+- Health is seen as a positive natural function of adaption, whereby the body/mind can respond to challenges and uphold overall health and equilibrium, resist disease and return to a state of health quickly.

 - Symptoms of pain and illness are seen as signals of imbalance.

-- The aim of acupuncture treatment is to help restore body and mind to a state whereby healing will optimally occur.
+- Acupuncture treatment aims to help restore body and mind to a state whereby healing will optimally occur.